 A hearty pasta dish, Broccoli and Chicken Farfalle.
-You’ll find that a meal such as this one satisfies both the carnivores and vegetable lovers as well as those who need an occasional carbohydrate fix.
+This dish satisfies both the carnivores and vegetable lovers as well as those who need an occasional carbohydrate fix.

 After suffering a nasty bout of the flu in the last few weeks, I must say it feels pretty good to be back with a new recipe.